boonboonsiri/boon-sync/README.md

 ### Yabai maybe? (doesn't really work, seems to need bsp mode on for features to work correctly (annoying as heck))

+Some useful features actually (opening apps, focusing on apps, )

 Turn on tililng: cmd + alt + s

 Turn off tiling: cmd + alt + a